Make your own pro-style baseball card complete with statistics, bio data and trivia

 Summary of the ArticleXTo create your own trading cards, start by producing the artwork for your cards and scanning it into your computer.
 This will allow you to personalize your cards.
 Then, on your computer, open a word processor such as Microsoft Word and enter a rectangular shape into the document as seen below.
 Drag the rectangle’s measurements until they’re approximately 2.5 inches wide and 3.5 inches tall, then release the mouse button.
 Once you’ve created the template, open the artwork that you scanned and drag it onto the rectangle you’ve created.

 Last but not least, print the cards on heavy paper and cut them out using scissors.
 Continue reading for advice on how to design your own trading card game.
 Did you find this overview to be helpful?
-The writers of this page have together authored a page that has been read 123,223 times.
+It took 123,359 readers to read this page.
+We appreciate you taking the time to write it!

 Did this article help you?

 Trading Card Printing is a service that allows you to print your own trading cards.
 Custom trading cards may be used to attract new followers and clients.
 Our cards are suitable for a variety of applications such as customized cards, pets, sports trading cards (such as racing and football), hockey, basketball, soccer, and other sports), or for use in a company.
 Distribute these to friends and family, or use them to promote your company at trade shows and conferences.
 You may use them to attract new clients in a fresh and engaging way.